 I think the lesson considers "Il y a du soleil" to be the proper way, which is given in the companion lesson:

-Talking about the weather with il y a + [noun]
+Talking about the weather in French - il y a + [nom]

 II y a du soleil